 So what gives?

 Part of this could be simply malicious.
-John will take the short end, he’s loyal, he can tough it out and get it sorted.
+John will take the short end, he’s loyal, and he can tough it out and get it sorted.
 But researchers believe most of this is not actually malicious, but rather due to cognitive biases that we have.

 “Most people want to be good,” Stanley said.
 “Yet, they transgress with surprising frequency in their everyday lives.
 A lot of it is due to ethical blindness, where people don’t see how what they’re doing is inconsistent with whatever principles or values they tend to profess.”